bookofproofs/bookofproofs.github.io/_sources/history/18th-century/delambre.md

 * The name Delambre is a form of "de Lambre" which probably comes from "lambeau" meaning "rag".
 * There Delambre studied English and German but in 1764 the Jesuits were banned from France and at this stage he continued his education in Amiens, studying under teachers who had been brought from Paris.
 * Up until this time Delambre had little reason to learn mathematics but now this changed.
-* In 1771 Delambre came back to Paris where he became tutor to the son of Jean-Claude Geoffroy d'Assy, Receiver General of Finances.
 * It was an ideal position for Delambre for he lived at in Geoffroy d'Assy's house and, choosing to accept far less in payment that d'Assy offered, he accepted a small pension and enjoyed living cheaply but learning all he could.
 * He would change "de Lambre" to "Delambre" at the time of the Revolution to avoid its aristocratic appearance.
 * Delambre's interests moved from the study of Greek and Greek literature to Greek science, and he read much on the topic.